 My son is non-verbal and often if he is distressed it is because he doesn’t understand what is happening or what he is supposed to do.
 When a child first visits a hairdresser they are unlikely to fully comprehend what is going to happen and why.
 A lack of understanding can easily cause a child to become upset and want to leave / hide.

 Going to the Hairdressers with my autistic son

 I think it is very common for children to struggle with their first few haircuts and we just assumed it would get better.
 For us it got worse each visit.
 My son would become very distressed and the only way to actually get his haircut was for me to sit on the stool with him on my lap being held down.
 I hate to say that effectively I have had to restrain my son to get his haircut and I was very upset (and also embarrassed) at the time.

-Thankfully since my son was diagnosed as autistic I have found some very helpful tips.
+Thankfully since I have found some very helpful tips.
 I am sharing them with you now in the hope they will help you too.

 Tips for autism friendly haircuts:

 - Social stories